AshGDS/node-iiif-watermarker/README.md

 ## Performance

-Using TIFY, a 6477 x 9727 Map with a 6.1MB file size loaded in 10 seconds without the watermark, and 12.5 seconds with the watermark.
+- Using TIFY, a 6477 x 9727 Map with a 6.1MB file size loaded in 10 seconds without the watermark, and 12.5 seconds with the watermark.

-There is currently caching enabled on this proxy server, set to 60 minutes.
+- There is currently caching enabled on this proxy server, set to 60 minutes.

+## Known issues

+- If you have large images, a watermarked thumbnail will not be generated as the thumbnail may be smaller than the size of your watermark, which sharp does not allow.
+To solve this, I have set the server to just send an unwatermarked image if this happens.